-- a) Children in care, also known as Looked After Children (LAC), and children who were looked after but ceased to be so by reason of adoption, a resident order or special quardianship order. - b) Children living in the designated catchment areas, attend one of the schools listed above and who have a sibling (3) at the college at the time of admission.
-Parents may contact the LA if they are uncertain whether or not they reside in the catchment area - c) Children living in the designated catchment area and who have a sibling at the college at the time of admission. - d) Children living in the designated catchment areas and attend one of the schools listed above. - e) Children living in the designated catchment areas. - f) Children who live outside the catchment area, who attend primary schools within it and who have a sibling(3) at the college at the time of admission - g) Children who live outside the catchment area who have a sibling at the college at the time of admission. - h) Children who live outside the catchment area who attend the primary schools within the catchment area. - i) Children who live outside the catchment area, but nearest the college with the distance between home and college measured in a straight line. - (1) The home address is defined as the address of the adult with parental responsibility with whom the child normally lives and which applies at the time of application.
-Applications based on future addresses can only be considered up to six teaching weeks before the child is expected to take up the place and upon confirmation of a minimum of six month tenancy agreement or exchange of contracts. - (2) A map showing the catchment area and/or further information can be obtained from the college. - (3) A sibling is defined as another child of compulsory school age living in the same family home.
+- a) Children in care, also known as Looked After Children (LAC), and children who were looked after but ceased to be so by reason of adoption, a resident order or special guardianship order. - b) Children living in the designated catchment areas, attend one of the schools listed above and who have a sibling (3) at the college at the time of admission.
+Parents may contact the LA if they are uncertain whether or not they reside in the catchment area - c) Children living in the designated catchment area and who have a sibling at the college at the time of admission. - d) Children living in the designated catchment areas and attend one of the schools listed above. - e) Children living in the designated catchment areas. - f) Children who live outside the catchment area, who attend primary schools within it and who have a sibling(3) at the college at the time of admission. - g) Children who live outside the catchment area who have a sibling at the college at the time of admission. - h) Children who live outside the catchment area who attend the primary schools within the catchment area. - Children who live outside the catchment area, but nearest the college with the distance between home and college measured in a straight line.